lwmqn/qnode/README.md

     // do you work here
 });

-// Coonect to the server with the default account of mqtt-shepherd
+// Connect to the server with default account of mqtt-shepherd
 // Registration procedure
 qnode.connect('mqtt://192.168.0.2', {
     username: 'freebird',